thirty-four/stable-diffusion-webui-wildcards/README.md

 1. Make sure the the following extensions are **uninstalled**: stable-diffusion-webui-wildcards, adetailer, sd-dynamic-prompts.
 Dynamic-prompts is currently not compatible with the extension.
 It can still be disabled, though, if you would prefer that.
 See [uninstalling extensions](#uninstalling-extensions) for more details
 1. Open "Extensions" tab.
 1. Open "Install from URL" tab in the tab.
-1. Enter https://github.com/sdbds/sd-webui-wildcards-ad.git to "URL for extension's git repository".
+1. Enter https://github.com/sdbds/stable-diffusion-webui-wildcards.git to "URL for extension's git repository".
 1. Press "Install" button.
-1. Wait 5 seconds, and you will see the message "Installed into stable-diffusion-webui\extensions\sd-webui-wildcards-ad."
+1. Wait 5 seconds, and you will see the message "Installed into stable-diffusion-webui\extensions\stable-diffusion-webui-wildcards."
 1. Enter https://github.com/Cryptik-Ric/sd-webui-adetailer.git to "URL for extension's git repository".
 1. Press "Install" button.
 1. Wait 5 seconds again and you will see the message "Installed into stable-diffusion-webui\extensions\sd-webui-adetailer."